 Fly into Paro, after completing your immigration formalities, you will be received by our representative who will be your tour guide throughout your tour.
 Then drive to Thimphu.
 On arrival at Thimphu check into your hotel and after lunch visit the following.

-Bhutan Postal Museum (recently established): The museum tells the story of Bhutan’s progress and development through the evolution of communications and postal system in country.
+Bhutan Postal Museum (recently established): The museum tells the story of Bhutan’s progress and development through the evolution of communications and the postal system in the country.
 And also you can get personalized Bhutanese postage stamps with your photo on them.
 You can bring along your favorite photo to put on the stamps and put these stamps on your postcard to your family and friends.

 Craft Bazaar where craftsmen and artisans from across the country display and see their handicrafts.